ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 This library supports an experimental version of `EIP-4844` blob transactions (see usage instructions below) starting with `v4.1.0`.

-For blob transactions and other KZG related proof functionality (e.g. for EVM precompiles) KZG has to be manually installed and initialized once in a global scope.
-The functionality is then available for all KZG usages throughout different libraries (Transaction, Block, EVM).
+For blob transactions and other KZG related proof functionality (e.g. for EVM precompiles) KZG has to be manually installed and initialized in the `common` instance to be used in instantiating blob transactions.

 #### Manual Installation